Xanewok/xanewok.github.io/_posts/2017-08-19-wrapping-up-work-for-gsoc.md

 traditional open source projects' core developers posting rants or aggressively rejecting contributions.

-However it turns out the open source community is very welcoming and helpful, not only when you post an issue, but also when you want to contribute as well.
-Explaining rationale, slowing down the pace to match contributor's is very helpful and encourages to contribute to the project itself.
+However it turns out the open source community is very welcoming and helpful.
-After all, the contributions are not only useful to yourself, but also to other people in general.

-I think I've been bitten by the OSS bug by now and definitely find myself contributing to other projects thanks to working on one during the Google Summer of Code.
+I think I've been bitten by the OSS bug by now and definitely find myself contributing also to other projects thanks to working on one during the Google Summer of Code.

+I also have to give a shout out to the Rust community specifically here.
+When posting issues, asking (sometimes silly) questions on the IRC or getting some required features in Cargo for the RLS, people were always open and helpful every step of the way.

+Speaking from a contributor's perspective, it means a lot when people take their time to slow down and thoroughly explain as to why and how certain things work the way they do, so I'm really grateful for that.
+It encourages further contribution and makes you feel even better when doing that!
+After all, the work is not only useful to yourself, but also to other people in general.

+I also learned quite a lot on how IDEs may be structured and how they interact with other tools/systems, most notably the compiler and a build system, to provide the desired functionality.
+Previously I treated it as a black box, where it performed some arcane compiler invocations and everything Just Worked&trade;.
+Now that I had the occasion to work on one, it helped demistify the way a compiler and an IDE may work, both in general and in tandem.
+It made me realize that a mere mortal such as myself can also work on it, since most of the time people tend to treat it like some mystical, arcane arts that only select people can work on.

 ### Closing words